Wintellect/MSLearn/Introduction to Bash/includes/2-bash-fundamentals.md

 command [options] [arguments]
 ```

-This syntax is very precise.
-Close to being right isn't good enough.
-If a shell argument doesn't use just the right combination of commands, options, and arguments — including spacing — it will fail.

-The Bash shell treats the first string it encounters as a command.
+Bash treats the first string it encounters as a command.
 So, for example, to see what files are inside your pwd — shorthand for the current working directory — you would you invoke the list command, or `ls`:

 ```bash
 ls